What is Women's Money®

 2/3rds of household breadwinners and co-breadwinners are women/moms.
 Our country's economic future relies on the financial stability and success of household breadwinners.
 Did you know that if women were paid the same as men for the same job, poverty levels in America would drop by 50%!

-This program's ultimate mission is to utilize women as the starting point to reduce poverty in America by 50%.
-We are starting with women and moms because moms influence an entire community and starting with her creates a domino effect within her her family and their effect on their community.
+While we welcome men and couple participation in the program, we are starting with women and moms because moms influence an entire community and starting with her creates a domino effect within her entire family and their effect on their community.
 Supporting one woman supports all the future generations she will influence.

 Women are the head of household in many homes and are one of the most powerful economic influencers.
-Women are involved in about 80% of all purchasing decisions and when she buys she buys for an average of 3 people.
+Women are involved in about 85% of all purchasing decisions and when she buys, she buys for an average of 3 people.
 If she is buying for business, she may be buying for one employee or for thousands.
 A woman's economic impact doesn't end with her.

 Yet women are notoriously under-served and under-recognized in the financial world.
 Until 1974 women were not allowed to have credit or buy homes in their own names.
 They needed a husband or father on the loan, credit card or house with them.
 If women received the same salary as men who work the same number of hours, have the same education or union status, are the same age, and live in the same region of the country, poverty rates would be cut in half.